Rare Books and Special Collections

 About Rare Books and Special Collections

 Rare Books and Special Collections (RBSC), at the UBC Library, houses significant collections of rare books, archival materials, historic maps, photographs, broadsides and pamphlets.
 RBSC has had strengths in classic children’s literature since the mid-1960s, when the exceptional Alice One Hundred Collection was donated to the Library by UBC’s graduating class of 1925.
 The original donation, comprised of nearly 500 items dating between 1858 and 1965, was rich in first, early, and limited editions of books by and about Lewis Carroll, and featured the work of more than 80 illustrators.
 The children’s literature collection continued to grow with the donation in 1976 of the Arkley Collection of Early and Historical Children’s Literature by Stan T. Arkley, a native of Vancouver and also a member of UBC’s class of 1925, and his wife, Rose.
-Today, through purchase and donation, the Arkley Collection of Early and Historical Children’s Literature comprises more than 12,000 Canadian, British, and American children’s books, serials, and manuscripts.
-The Arkley Collection has always prioritized popular works or “books that children actually read,” so it seems incredible that as late as spring 2015, Rare Book and Special Collections did not have a single Harry Potter book in its collection.
+Today, through purchase and donation, the Arkley Collection of Early and Historical Children’s Literature, which prioritizes popular works or “books that children actually read,” comprises more than 12,000 Canadian, British, and American children’s books, serials, and manuscripts.